Tech giant hails a ‘record-breaking year’ for vulnerability disclosure programs

 This resulted in “over $650,000 in rewards in the second half of 2019”, the tech giant said.

-Google also praised its own security researchers, who donated a total of $500,000 to charity this year off the back of their bug findings.
+Google also praised its own security researchers, who donated a total of $500,000 to charity in 2019 off the back of their bug findings.

 See the full list of vulnerability targets and research via Google Security Reward Programs.